panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-number-vbeifz?file=/src/App.vue)

-Open the demo and type some numbers `'345'` &mdash; `typeof number` inside the template displays `numbers`.
+When you introduce `'345'` into the input, then the `number` ref becomes `345` (a number).
+Parsing of the number happens automatically.

-But if you try to type something other than numbers, like `'abc'`: you'll see that `typeof number` displays as `string`.
+But if you introduce a non-numeric value into the input, like `'abc'`, then `number` ref is assigned with the same value `'abc'`.

-`v-model.number="number"` assigns to `number` ref a real number if the user introduced a value that can be parsed to a number (e.g. `'1', '200', '-505'`).
-In other cases, if the introduced value is not a numeric, `number` ref is assigned simply to the string value from the input.
+`v-model.number="number"` assigns to `number` a real number if the user introduced a value that can be parsed to a number.
+In other cases, if the introduced value is not numeric, `number` ref is just assigned to a string.

 ### 5.3 lazy

-By default `v-model` uses [input](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) event to determine when to update the bound ref.
+By default, `v-model` uses [input](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) event to determine when to update the bound ref.
 But using the modifier `v-model.lazy` you can change the event to be [change](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event).

 What's the main difference between `input` and `change` events?

 `input` is triggered every time you keypress into the input field.

 `change`, however, is triggered only when you take the focus from the input field.
-Typing properly into the input field does not trigger `chnage`.
+Typing properly into the input field does not trigger `change`.

 ```vue {6}
 <script setup>